What is DMARC & Why Does It Matter for Your Email Campaigns?

 • Go to your DNS provider or domain registrar

-Step 3 — Check Your DMARC Reports
+Step 3 — Review Your DMARC Reports

 What to look for:

-• Emails failing SPF or DKIM
+• Emails failing SPF or DKIM checks

-Step 4 — Slowly Enforce Your Policy
+Step 4 — Gradually Enforce Your Policy

-• p=none → monitor only
+• p=none → Monitor only — no impact on delivery

-• p=quarantine → suspicious emails go to spam
+• p=quarantine → Suspicious emails go to spam

-• p=reject → block unauthorized emails
+• p=reject → Unauthorized emails blocked entirely

 Common Pitfalls in DMARC for Email Marketing